-People who say that they do not believe in free will still believe that their decisions matter and as a result, they freely choose to believe in their own lack of free will.
-However, without a belief that their choices matter there would be no meaning and purpose and their lives would be subject to the all-consuming despair of nihilist chaos.
+People who say that they do not believe in free choice still believe that their decisions matter and as a result, they freely choose to believe in their own lack of free choice.
+However, without a belief that their choices make a difference there would be no meaning and purpose and choice in their lives would be subject to the all-consuming despair of nihilist chaos.

-In our relational reality, people with consciousness freely choose to bond with some people and not with other people and those very weak neural bonds nevertheless result in often very powerful emotions and feelings.
-Since people freely to choose to bond with some people and not with others, this is free will and the reasons are not always knowable.
-People also freely choose to persuade others that there is no free will despite there being no measurement for free will.
-The determinate argument is that who you choose to bond with or who you choose to persuade is due to determinate precursors, the present, any possible outcomes, and the noise of classical chaos.
-Since classical chaos is random, that means that no future is certain, but the determinate argument is that even that does not mean we have free choice.
+In our relational reality, people with free choice bond with some people and not with other people and those neural bonds and conflicts result from often very powerful emotions and feelings.
+Since people freely to choose to bond with some people and not with others, this is free choice and the reasons and feelings do not always have knowable precursors.
+People also freely choose to persuade others that there is no free choice despite there are no measurement for free choice.
+The determinate argument is that who you freely choose to bond with or who you freely choose to persuade is due to determinate precursors, the present, any possible outcomes, and the noise of classical chaos.
+Since classical chaos is ostensibly random, that means that no future is certain, but the determinate argument is that even that does not mean we have free choice.

-In my opinion, quantum phase is at the root of both consciousness and free will.
-The reason that I believe that is that our relational reality involves charge bonds, neural bonds, and gravity bonds as shown.
+Quantum phase is at the root of both consciousness and free will archetypes.
+Our relational reality involves charge bonds, neural bonds, and gravity bonds as shown below.

-Atoms do not have consciousness or free will, but that does not mean that a mind, which is made up of a large number of atoms, also does not have consciousness or free will.
-Neural action potentials are necessary for consciousness just as they are necessary for free will as well.
-Although science cannot measure consciousness or free will, people are conscious and therefore do have free will as well.
-Claiming there is no free will suggests that science can know all of the precursors of choices that we all make to an unlimited precision.
-However, it is simply not possible to know all of the precursors to choice with unlimited precision.
+Atoms do not have free choice, but that does not mean that a mind, which is made up of a large number of atoms, also does not have free choice.
+Just like a coin will have very well defined heads and tails, flipping a coin results in a 50% probability and uncertainty of landing heads or tails.
+Neural action potentials are then like flipping a coin and are necessary for free choice just as they are necessary for free will as well.
+Although science cannot measure free choice or free will, people are conscious and therefore do have free choice as well.
+Science stating that there is no free choice suggests that science can measure and know all of the precursors of free choices that we all make to an unlimited precision.
+However, it is simply not possible to know all of the precursors to free choice with unlimited precision since quantum phase noise limits the precision of any knowledge.

 One argument for determinate outcomes is that a computer algorithm can use sensory data to make choices for action according to a person who freely chose to compose that algorithm.
-The algorithm did not make the choice...the programmer made the choices and the algorithm is simply an extension of the emotions and feeling of the programmer.
-The argument that robots and artificial intelligence show consciousness is not true since there is no measure of consciousness.
+The algorithm did not make the choice...the programmer made the choice and the algorithm is simply an extension of the emotions and feeling of the programmer.
+The argument that robots and artificial intelligence show consciousness is not true since there is no measure of consciousness and no artificial consciousness either.

 Unlike the determinate noise of classical chaos with unlimited resolution, the uncertain noise of quantum phase is also subject to entanglement and superposition and therefore has a well-defined limited resolution.
 Entanglement and superposition make the precursors of quantum phase noise as discrete outcomes that are inherently unknowable and at limited resolution.
 The limited resolution of discrete quantum phase is what make up free choice and free will as opposed to the unlimited resolution of determinism.
 Once again, the outcomes of free choice and free will follow from the lack of any measurable and therefore knowable discrete precursors even discrete precursors exist for every discrete outcome.
 Although we can rationalize many of the choices that we make, there are many choices that we make for which we can never know the reasons.
 This is because we make many decisions based on our feelings and feelings derive from emotions and unconscious archetypes and therefore feelings do not always have knowable causes even though there are causes for all feelings.